cohen-raz/PsyTrack_Analysis/README.md

 Unlike standard psychophysical models, which assume that weights are constant across time, this model assume that the weights evolve gradually over time.
 The optimization process is baesd on a unique varitaion of the logistic regression model developed and intorduced by [Roy, N. A., Bak, J. H., Laboratory, T. I. B., Akrami, A., Brody, C. D., & Pillow, J. W. (2021).
 Extracting the dynamics of behavior in sensory decision-making experiments](https://www.sciencedirect.com/science/article/pii/S0896627320309636)

-The analysis includes preprocessing and modeling raw behavioural data of mice learning process.
+The analysis includes preprocessing and modeling raw behavioral data of mice learning process.
 Followed by inferring weight trajectories using PsyTrack Python library and visualize the results.
-In addition, this projects provides advanced analsis on the weight trajectories output, such as weights aligments per level for patterns recognition, and correlation test between different weights using linear reggresion.
+In addition, this project provides advanced analysis on the weight trajectories output, such as weights aligments per level for patterns recognition, and correlation test between different weights using linear regression.

 **Analysis Results:**